 Since the time of ancient Egypt, leeches have been used in medicine to treat nervous system abnormalities, dental problems, skin diseases, and infections.

 Today, they’re mostly used in plastic surgery and other microsurgery.
 This is because leeches secrete peptides and proteins that work to prevent blood clots.
 These secretions are also known as anticoagulants.
 This keeps blood flowing to wounds to help them heal.

-But leech therapy is seeing a revival due to its simple and inexpensive means of preventing complications.
+Currently, leech therapy is seeing a revival due to its simple and inexpensive means of preventing complications.

-The progression of diabetes can cause numerous problems that can lead to vessel diseases that limit or prevent blood from reaching the toes, fingers, hands, and feet.
+The progression of diabetes can cause numerous problems.
+These problems can lead to vessel diseases that limit or prevent blood from reaching the toes, fingers, hands, and feet.
 When blood flow becomes severely restricted, the affected tissue can die.
 This is the leading cause of amputation among people with diabetes.
 Losing a digit or limb due to complications from diabetes is a major concern for millions of people worldwide.